tomjs/vite-plugin-electron/README.md

 **Notice**

-Although `Electron v28` supports `esm`, `VSCode Debug` breakpoints may not work properly.
+Although `Electron v28` supports `esm`, there may be problems with `VSCode Debug` sourcemap support and breakpoints cannot work properly.
 In this case, you can consider using `cjs` mode.